Your Frequently Asked Questions about the Winter Lights Rink

 What is the age limit?

-Children under the age of three are only allowed on the rink with their own sharpened ice skates.
-Children over three, and with feet large enough to fit into a size 7 skate, are welcome to skate with skates we can provide.
-We also have skate guides children can use as they get acquainted with the rink.
+Children with feet large enough to safely fit into a size 9 skate, are welcome to skate with our rental skates.
+We also have skate helpers children (and adults!) can use as they get acquainted with the rink.

 What time should I arrive?